-The little “Ocean State” is loaded with lovable quirks, like the accent that pronounces “R” like “Ah” (my name in R.I. is “Ah.
-B.”) but also adds an “R” to words ending in “A” like “vodker” for the liquor and “Elser” for my step-daughter, Elsa.
-RI has an array of great foods and food traditions (Native American, Italian, Irish, Yankee, Portuguese), friendly people, beautiful scenery, unprecedented corruption and, of course, the Atlantic Ocean.
+Rhode Island offers a spectacular array of great foods and food traditions, from Native American to Italian to Irish to Yankee to Portuguese, friendly people who often call you “dee-ah”, beautiful scenery, unprecedented corruption and, of course, the Atlantic Ocean.
 As soon as Min and I board the Southwest flight from Nashville we start talking like Peter Griffin and usually “do noght stawp” until we board the flight home.
 Now let’s tawk about the chowdah.
 Made simply and with care, it’s wicked awesome.

 Chowder is typically a soup with milk or cream, and can be made with clams, other seafood, or corn.
 New England Clam Chowder is thick and creamy, Manhattan Clam Chowder is red with tomato, and Rhode Island Clam Chowder is clear — no dairy.
-Rhode Island includes a Portuguese culture that arrived the 19th century to fish for cod and thankfully they brought their linguica sausage with them which often appears in Rhode Island chowder (like the one served at Legal Seafood restaurants).
+Rhode Island includes a vibrant Portuguese culture that arrived the 19th century to fish for cod and thankfully they brought their linguica sausage with them, which often appears in Rhode Island chowder (like the one served at Legal Seafood restaurants).
 That’s real Yankee fusion for ya.

 Some folks start their RI chowder with chopped bacon.
 I make things easier by cooking the onions in a scoop of bacon grease from the jar in the fridge.
 I like the unctuousness of the bacon grease but don’t want to be distracted by chewy bacon bits.
 But, it’s up to the chowder-maker.
 As for the potatoes, red (waxy) potatoes are the tradition because they hold together, but we’ve been swapping to Russets which break up in the chowder and create a creamy feel, albeit less “clear.”

 - 1 medium onion, chopped

-Spoonful of bacon grease or 2 tablespoons oil
+- Spoonful of bacon grease or 2 tablespoons oil

-2 ribs celery, chopped
+- 2 ribs celery, chopped

-4 medium red potatoes or 2 large Russet (baking) potatoes, peeled
+- 4 medium red potatoes or 2 large Russet (baking) potatoes, peeled

-1 bottle (about 12 ounces) clam juice
+- 1 bottle (about 12 ounces) clam juice

-2 pints chopped clams and their juice
+- 2 pints chopped clams and their juice

 In a medium soup pot saute the onion in the grease or oil over medium heat until just tender, 5 to 7 minutes.
 Add the celery and cook until the vegetables are tender.
 Add the potatoes and clam juice.
 Add enough water to cover and bring to a boil.
 Simmer until the potatoes are tender.
-Just before serving add the clams and heat the chowder through gently.
+Just before serving, add the clams and heat the chowder through gently.
 Add additional water, if it seems too thick.
 Makes about 6 servings.